alessandro-scalambrino/Mini-Facebook/README.md

    - Click on the "Databases" tab.
    - Enter "mini-facebook" in the "Database name" field.
    - Click "Create" to create the database.
-   - import the database using the database dump "/mini-facebook.sql".
+   - import the database using the database dump "\mini-facebook.sql".

 5. **Configure Database Credentials**: